AzureCloudWorkshops/ACW-InfrastructureAsCode/Part2-BuildingTheInfrastructure.md

 ## Completion check

-Do not move forward until you have a service principal with the correct permissions to deploy to your subscription and you have the three secrets in place in your GitHub repository as you will not be able to complete the rest of this workshop/walkthrough without these in place.
+Do not move forward until you have a managed identity with the correct permissions to deploy to your subscription and you have the three secrets in place in your GitHub repository as you will not be able to complete the rest of this workshop/walkthrough without these in place.

+Additionally, for your managed identity, you should have set at least one federated credential (branch) so that you can trigger the deployment from the `main` branch of your repository.
+If you want to deploy from other branches, you will want to set up an environment credential as well.

 ## Task 4 - Create the automation action to execute the deployment